webforj/webforj-documentation/docs/components/spinner/spinner.md

 webforJ's `Spinner` and its variants are highly customizable, allowing developers to customize it in a way that best suits the needs of the app being created.

-## Creating a `Spinner`

-To create a basic `Spinner`, you can use the `Spinner` class, which offers constructors that allow you to specify the `Theme` and `Expanse`.
-These configurations allow developers to fine tune how a spinner should appear in color and size to best fit the `Spinner` component's intended use case.

 <ComponentDemo
 path='https://demo.webforj.com/webapp/controlsamples?class=componentdemos.spinnerdemos.SpinnerDemo'
 javaE='https://raw.githubusercontent.com/webforj/ControlSamples/main/src/main/java/componentdemos/spinnerdemos/SpinnerDemo.java'